Who should be screened for *possible* ADHD?

 https://www.hcp.med.harvard.edu/ncs/asrs.php

-Alternatively, the ASRS can be completed online at the following link:
+Alternatively, the ASRS can also be completed online at the following link:

-2. The first 6 items have greater value for screening even though the scale has 18 items (Kessler et al., 2007).
-So, the 6-item scale can be sufficient for screening if you would rather keep it as brief as possible.
-But I just have my patients complete the full 18-item version because I would rather err on the side of identifying a patient as having possible ADHD.
+The first 6 items of the ASRS have greater value for screening even though the scale has 18 items (Kessler et al., 2007).
+These 6 items are also called the ASRS Screener, which can be sufficient for screening if you would rather keep it as brief as possible.
+But I just have my patients complete the full 18-item version because the other items provide additional information, and I would rather err on the side of identifying a patient as having possible ADHD and do an evaluation rather than make a mistake in the other direction.

-2. If a patient scores 4 or more out of the first 6 items in the abnormal range, it is highly suggestive of ADHD and a full clinical evaluation is indicated.
-But my personal recommendation is that if any items are scored in the abnormal range (grey area), we should ask more about that symptom.
+– If a patient scores 4 or more out of the first 6 items in the abnormal range, this suggests that the person may have ADHD, and a full clinical evaluation is indicated.

 Related Pages